wanghuacan/rebuttal/rebuttle.md

 Referencing the development trajectory of **SWE-Bench** code repair task evaluation: **Gemini 2.5 Pro** achieved **63.8%** code repair rate, while the latest Claude4 model approaches **80%**, indicating that pure code repair tasks are being rapidly solved.

-**GitTaskBench's Unique Value:**
-By requiring agents to handle complete:
+**GitTaskBench's Unique Value:** By requiring agents to handle complete: Codebase understanding, Dependency management, Error diagnosis, End-to-end task resolution
-- Codebase understanding
-- Dependency management
-- Error diagnosis
-- End-to-end task resolution

 It provides more comprehensive evaluation dimensions.
 This will also be one of **Code Agent's core optimization directions in the next phase**, and we will subsequently regularly introduce tasks reflecting the latest development practices to maintain GitTaskBench's challenge level.